Aditya01000/QR-scanner-card/README.md

-#This is a simple project made using HTML and CSS.!
+# his is a simple project made using HTML and CSS.!

-##Simple QR card project ( small) to practise html and css skills :D
+## Simple QR card project ( small) to practise html and css skills :D

 ## Images my project is given below.